tsgates/arch-wiki-markdown/wiki/Tomb.md

 -   steganography (to hide the key inside a jpeg/wav file)
 -   bind hooks: can mount some of its subdirectories as "bind" to some other.
-Suppose, for example, you'd like to encrypt your .Mail, .firefox and Documents directories.
+Suppose, for example, you would like to encrypt your .Mail, .firefox and Documents directories.
 Then you can create a tomb which contains these subdirectories (and others too, if you want) and create a simple configuration file inside the tomb itself; when you run tomb open it will automatically bind that directories into the right places.
-This way you'll easily get an encrypted firefox profile, or maildir.
+This way you will easily get an encrypted firefox profile, or maildir.
 -   post hooks: commands that are run when the tomb is open, or closed.
     You can imagine lot of things for this: open files inside the tomb,